thewmh/wizardunicorn.ninja/frontend-masters/webpack-4-fundamentals.md

 The solution to this is to use bundlers / linkers. **Browserify**, **RequireJS**, **SystemJS**.
 The bundlers are used to write CommonJS modules and use them in your code.

 But there are still problems.
-THere is no static async or lazy loading.
+There is no static async or lazy loading.

 ### EcmaScript Modules (ESM)